shashwatakhil/TinDog/README.md

 # TinDog
-A demo tinder site for dogs
+A tinder clone for dogs